 The Talalay process features natural, biodegradable ingredients that come from renewable resources and raw materials: natural latex, air and water.
 The rubber trees are safeguarded in the latex harvesting process—and they remain productive for 25 years, absorbing carbon dioxide from the atmosphere and helping to reduce greenhouse gases.Safe & Healthy

 The Talalay latex used by Brooklyn Bedding is certified as Oeko-Tex Class I, the highest rating possible.
-This certification verifies that each latex product is free from harmful substances and is safe, even for babies.
+This certification verifies that each latex product is free from harmful substances and is safe.
 Very few latex or foam producers in the world meet the standards of this independent, third-party certification.Standardized

 Talalay Global is the only manufacturer to ILD test every core in 9 locations.
 This translates into the most consistent latex on the market.Odor Free